mspnp/aks-jumpbox-imagebuilder/README.md

 # Azure Kubernetes Service (AKS) Jump Box Builder

 Nowadays it is paramount for many organizations to restrict network access to their AKS cluster's control plane (API Server) to reduce the surface of attack and at the same time being compliance with regulations in their respective industries.
 This is done via the AKS [authorized IP range](https://docs.microsoft.com/azure/aks/api-server-authorized-ip-ranges) feature or the [AKS private cluster](https://docs.microsoft.com/azure/aks/private-clusters) offering.
 This often means that a cluster operator can no longer perform administrative actions against the cluster directly from all networks but permitted addresses only.
-A common solution is to use designated virtual machines, residing on a subnet with a particular address range that has been granted sufficient network line of sight to the AKS API server and/or nodepool nodes.
+A common solution is to use designated virtual machines, residing on a subnet with a particular address range that has been granted sufficient network line of sight to the AKS API server and/or node pool nodes.

 These virtual machines are access points, typically called jump boxes, which are meant to be used at various times in the lifecycle of a cluster; most notably in break-fix situations.
 When a high severity issue is happening, operators want immediate access to resolve the issue efficiently.
 This means that the jump box should include all of your expected triage & mitigation tooling and be highly available.
 However, because it has network line-of-sight to your cluster's control plane, it needs to be a governed/observable resource and is also considered a new attack vector for your cluster.